-Trevor Pinch (2008) observes, "the Marxist analysis neglects the enabling aspects of materiality and technology" (463).
-The capacities of equipped labor cannot be reduced to either the labor or the equipment.
+As Trevor Pinch observes, "the Marxist analysis neglects the enabling aspects of materiality and technology" (2008, p.
+463).
+The capacities of equipped labour cannot be reduced to either the labour or the equipment.
 Instead, they emerge from the hybrid.
-Latour and others have advocated for things as the "missing masses" of the social sciences (Latour 2008).
-Rather than intermediaries, things must be considered "mediators," which "transform, translate, distort, and modify the meaning or the elements they are supposed to carry" (2005: 39).
+Latour and others have advocated for things as the 'missing masses' of the social sciences (Latour, 2008).
+Rather than intermediaries, things must be considered 'mediators,' which "transform, translate, distort, and modify the meaning or the elements they are supposed to carry" (Latour, 2005, p.
+39).
 Mediators have affect.
 Things are essential for our complex social orders.
-Things make it possible to stabilize distant human relations, which cannot be achieved when bodies constitute our only materials (Strum and Latour 1987).
+Things make it possible to stabilize distant human relations, which cannot be achieved when bodies constitute our only materials (Strum & Latour, 1987).
 That stabilization is essential for the expansion that has been an important feature of human institutions.
-In one of the original works of actor-network theory, John Law (1986) called attention to the role of things in long-distance navigation and empire-making.
+In one of the original works of actor-network-theory, John Law called attention to the role of things in long-distance navigation and Empire-making (Law, 1986).
 European navigational knowledge and colonial mindset meant nothing without objects to consolidate, standardize and spread that knowledge and actualize colonial practices.
-The possibilities of empire only existed because of human-thing assemblages that can transcend the limits of pure human-human sociality.
-Law identified three classes of "emissaries" necessary to the task of long-distance control: documents, devices and drilled people.
-They made it possible for those at the center to monitor and regulate activities at the periphery.
+The possibilities of Empire only existed because of human-thing assemblages that can transcend the limits of pure human-human sociality.
+Law identified three classes of 'emissaries' necessary to the task of long-distance control: documents, devices and drilled people.
+They made it possible for those at the centre to monitor and regulate activities at the periphery.
 This role of things in stabilization makes apparent their indispensable role in accumulation.

-Alex Preda (1999) describes a conjunction between Foucault and Latour, which links the agglomeration of objects to power, arguing that "the larger the network with its objects, the stronger its force will be, and hence its authority, legitimacy, and power" (358).
+Alex Preda links the accumulation of objects to power, arguing that "the larger the network with its objects, the stronger its force will be, and hence its authority, legitimacy, and power" (Preda, 1999, p.
+358).
 However, the linear equation of power with size overlooks the fact that expansion can also weaken entities, as many mergers and failed product releases have demonstrated.
 Indeed, one could point to the Deepwater Horizon disaster as evidence of just such a weakness.
 Had BP been smaller, perhaps it would not have subcontracted the drilling operation.
 Perhaps this particular well would have been better known and understood by the executives at the head of the company.
 Perhaps those monitoring the operation would have been the owners whose financial stake was directly tied to the well.
 Instead, absentee owners were left to respond after the fact, translating the disaster as a revelation of weakness.
-That is precisely the CasP interpretation of BP losing half of its value in the wake of the disaster: the company had become weaker.
+That is precisely the CasP interpretation of BP losing half of its value in the wake of the disaster: the company was weaker than previously thought.

-The relationship between adding things and gaining power is complicated, which is one of the reasons nominal financial values cannot be reduced to "real" material quantities.
+The relationship between adding things and gaining power is complicated, which is one of the reasons nominal financial values cannot be reduced to 'real' material quantities.
 Knowing that a corporation is adding things to itself is not enough to know its value will increase.
 Instead, additions are assessed within multiple affective contexts, such as current consumer trends, the pace of technological advance, and an innovation's degree of discontinuity.
-The corporations with the most employees and the most machines are not the most highly valued.
+The corporations with the most employees and the most machines are not the most highly valued, i.e. the most powerful.
 Apple, for example, has demonstrated that a smaller customer base, but highly loyal to a restricted stable of products is of higher value than a more diffused product line.
 From the CasP conception, only expansion that translates into greater expected earnings or reduced risk, and thereby increases capitalized value, is interpreted as an increase in power.